The coolest birthday gifts for tweens and big kids

 ($70 at Ray Ban)

 Here’s a savvy shopping tip: You can get original Ray Bans at a great price in junior sizes if you’re shopping for a not-so-huge kid (or even an adult) with a smaller face.
 Otherwise size up to the regular Wayfarers.
 Black with green classic lenses, of course.
-Voila!
-Coolest gift-giver ever.
+Timeless fashion.

 One lucky kid will end up with a new, fun activity packed into a box each month that lets her design her own canvas pouches, carve stamps, or decorate cards.
 Our own older kids have tried the Doodle Crate crafts with very satisfying results and let’s just say they recommend them highly.

 A camera that spits out an actual picture that develops before their very eyes?
 How novel!
 (Ha.)
-It’s the perfect gift for kids living in an instant-gratification world.
+It’s the perfect birthday gift for tweens and teens living in an instant-gratification world, and so many cool colors to choose from.
 Just remember to include some extra film because digital kind of messes you up that way.

-Tweens are a terrific age to try more extreme activities and adventures.
-Take them outdoor rock climbing, or find a zip lining venue.
+Tweens are at a terrific age to try more extreme activities and adventures.
+Take them outdoor rock climbing, find a zip lining venue, or go go-karting.
 Or check out Cloud 9 Living which offers tons of experience gifts, quite a few of which kids can participate in.
 Just looking at the NY area alone, we found trapeze lessons , whitewater rafting, and (hello!) private Ninja lessons.
 Whatever you choose, look for reputable businesses that have different levels for various ages and abilities as well as strong safety practices.